mattalcock/blog/2012/12/5/python-spell-checker.rst

         return set(w for w in words if w in NWORDS)

     def correct(word):
+        if word.lower() not in englishWords.words():
             candidates = known([word]) or known(edits1(word)) or known_edits2(word) or [word]
-        return max(candidates, key=NWORDS.get)
+            word = max(candidates, key=NWORDS.get)
+        return word

-If your new to python some of the above code my look complicated and hard to follow.
+If your new to python some of the above code may look complicated and hard to follow.
 Although dense I love Peter's use of list comprehensions and generators.
 The use of nested function composits is also very efficient and I've noticed a massive speed up in using such approaches when injesting or processing large data files.

 An exmaple of nested function composition is: